Haras (unit): Emirate of Córdoba

 In the Umayyad Emirate of Córdoba, Al-Haras was established by Al-Hakam I, the Umayyad Emir of Córdoba (796–822) in 805.
 The haras were led by the Visigothic leader of the secular Christians in Cordoba, the Comes (Count) Rabi, son of Theodulf, who also served as the Emir's tax collector.
 Rabi was later removed and executed by crucifixion for alleged misappropriations.

 Professor Christopher I. Beckwith has compared the haras to other royal bodyguard units of Indo-European societies, generally referred to as Comitatus.

 Service

 Organization

 The haras was led by a chief, who frequently also held security-related and administrative positions such as responsibility for the official seal, the office of chamberlain, and office of correspondence.
 The qualification for the chief position likely include military skills, physical strength, loyalty to the caliph and administrative skills.
 Most of the known haras chiefs were mawali, freedman of non-Arab background.
 It was likely that many members were mawlas as well.
 The reason for choosing non-Arabs was the lack of tribal loyalties that might compromise an Arab's loyalty to the caliph.
 It is not uncommon for a person related to the Haras chief to succeed him.

-The size of the haras varied, ranging from 300 during the reign of Umar ibn Abdul Aziz and 500 during the reign of al-Mahdi.
+The size of the haras varied, ranging from 300 during the reign of Umar ibn Abd al-Aziz to 500 during the reign of al-Mahdi.